 A methodology for the study has been developed.
 A key element of the methodology is the adoption of the value chain analysis framework in identifying points in agricultural value chains where different types and modalities of finance are required to take advantage of market opportunities (both pre- and post-harvest).
 The following comparative framework will, therefore, guide the value chains studied: major players and types of financing they require; nature of financing constraints the players face and the underlying factors that hinder supply of finance; description of innovative financial models; and review of the performance of the innovative financial models in terms of volume of finance provided, outreach to smallholder farmers and other players with whom they transact in the value chain, and sustainability of the model.

 Brief questionnaires reflecting the issues to be reviewed were circulated to members of IFAP in September 2010.
 The aim of this process, which was co-ordinated by IFAP, was to engage farmers’ organisations in the process of identifying the innovative financial models; and to agree the definition of the performance criteria adopted in the study.
 It was expected that their initial involvement would encourage participation in validating preliminary outcomes of the study and embedding relevant recommendations on policy and institutional reforms in their advocacy programmes.
-This process is being complemented by a desk review of relevant innovative models.
+This process was complemented by a desk review of relevant innovative models.
 However, collation of feedback from the farmers’ organisations has been constrained by the internal organisational difficulties faced by IFAP.
-Alternative channels to collate the feedback will be adopted in the first quarter of 2011, during which period a draft desk review report will also be produced.